MichelleTobback/Q-Learning-Pacman/README.md

 This is a type of reinforcement learning algorithm that uses a Q-table to store information about the best action to take in a given state.
 It is a model-free algorithm, meaning that it does not require a model of the environment in order to learn.
 Unlike model-based algorithms, which has the ability to compute prediction, a model-free algorithm can only make decisions through experience.
-Q-learning uses a q-table which is a matrix with as rows, the possible states and the possible actions as columns.
+Q-learning uses a Q-table which is a matrix with as rows, the possible states and the possible actions as columns.
 This qTable is updated by means of the Bellman equation which I will explain further in the implementation section.
-After the agent has executed some random actions and several values have been filled into the q-table, the agent will choose more and more actions based on the highest q-value at the current state.
+After the agent has executed some random actions and several values have been filled into the Q-table, the agent will choose more and more actions based on the highest Q-value at the current state.

 ### Motivation

 Reinforcement learning is a topic that interests me but that I did not have much experience with. because of this I found it interesting to delve further into this topic.
-In this research I will make use c++ and apply it to a pacman game i found on github (link below).
+In this research I will make use of c++ and apply it to a pacman game i found on github (link below).

 ## Implementation